 \section{Discussion and Conclusion}

-In this note, we proposed a different approach than \cite{mallik1997solution} to solve second order homogeneous equations with variable coefficients.
-The main idea is to factor quadratic shift operator into linear operators and represent the solution with terms involving finite continued fractions.
-Similar methods can be studied for higher order equations.
+In this study, we introduced an alternative approach to solve second-order homogeneous equations with variable coefficients, departing from the methodology presented in \cite{mallik1997solution}.
+The core concept involves factoring the quadratic shift operator into linear operators and expressing the solution through terms featuring finite continued fractions.
+There exists potential for exploring analogous methods for higher-order equations.

-While the proposed approach is simple and effective in applications to generalized continued fraction representations, it does not address all second order linear difference equations.
-Thus, it is interesting to find out when this method works, more specifically, to investigate a necessary and sufficient condition for the sequences $c_n$ and $d_n$ satisfying \eqref{eqn:d+c} and \eqref{eqn:dc} to exist.
+While the proposed approach demonstrates simplicity and efficacy, particularly in applications to generalized continued fraction representations, it does not encompass all second-order linear difference equations.
+Consequently, an intriguing avenue for further research involves discerning the conditions under which this method is applicable.
+Specifically, it would be valuable to investigate a necessary and sufficient condition for the sequences $c_n$ and $d_n$ that satisfy \eqref{eqn:d+c} and \eqref{eqn:dc} to exist.

-Finally, we note that while solving second order homogeneous equations with variable coefficients helps to reduce the infinite generalized continued fractions into series representations it does not necessarily help to find the limit.
-Hence, unless the sum of the series representation is known the problem of representing a number with continued fractions is not fully solved.
+It is worth noting that solving second-order homogeneous equations with variable coefficients aids in converting infinite generalized continued fractions into series representations.
+However, it does not necessarily facilitate the determination of the limit.
+Consequently, unless the sum of the series representation is known, fully resolving the problem of representing a number with continued fractions remains an open challenge.